 Pleasant, easy to moderate hiking in a forest surrounding a reservoir in southeastern Pennsylvania.

 9.7 miles – Ranges from easy to moderate, some hills, trail surface has some rocks and a few stream crossings on rocks that aren’t too bad.
-The trails in the park allow equestrian use, so there is some horse manure and deep mud to watch for.

 - Shorter: 4.0 miles – Starting from boat launch, out-and-back on BLUE.
 To the turnaround spot described below… or go as far as you like and then turn around.

 - Longer: Trails circle the reservoir so there are options for a really long out-and-back hike or around the whole reservoir (guesstimate based on the park map info: 17 miles by combing Blue, Red, Green, Perkiomen)

 - The 20-mile Perkiomen multi-use trail goes through the park as well.

 Our two cents: